LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/not_1.rst.txt

 .. warning::

    The argument is always compiled (for improved performance).
-As a consequence, when the argument is a control construct (e.g. a conjunction), any meta-variables will be wrapped with the equivalent to the ``call/1`` control construct.
+As a consequence, when the argument is a control construct (e.g., a conjunction), any meta-variables will be wrapped with the equivalent to the ``call/1`` control construct.
 Note that these semantics differ from the ISO Prolog Core standard specification for the ``(\+)/1``